formkiq/docs.formkiq.com/docs/getting-started/quick-start.md

 # Quick Start (AWS)

-**A quick start guide for deploying FormKiQ into your AWS account using CloudFormation.**

-Deploying FormKiQ into your AWS account is quick and seamless with AWS CloudFormation, enabling you to automate the setup of the FormKiQ platform.
+**Deploying FormKiQ into your AWS account with CloudFormation.**

-To get started, select the CloudFormation template URL corresponding to your region from the provided list.
-The CloudFormation template will walk you through the configuration parameters to custom your FormKiQ installation.

-AWS CloudFormation will handle the deployment process, automatically provisioning and connecting all required resources.
-In about 15 minutes, your FormKiQ platform will be live and ready to use.
+Deploy and configure FormKiQ in your AWS account in approximately 15 minutes using AWS CloudFormation.
+The automated setup process provisions and connects all required resources through a streamlined installation workflow.

 ## Prerequisites

-For this quickstart you will need access to an AWS account, preferably with administrator access.
-The FormKiQ installation will create a number of AWS services and using an account with administrator access will ensure you have the correct permissions.
+For this quickstart you will need access to an AWS account with administrator access to ensure proper permissions for creating required AWS services.

 If you do not have a AWS account, you can sign up for one at https://aws.amazon.com.

 ### AWS Lambda Concurrent Executions

-Concurrent executions refer to the number of function invocations that are being handled simultaneously.
-Each time your Lambda function is invoked, a new instance of the function is created to handle the request.
-[AWS Lambda](https://aws.amazon.com/pm/lambda) imposes default concurrency limits to prevent misuse and manage resource allocation.
+Concurrent executions refer to the number of function invocations being handled simultaneously.
+[AWS Lambda](https://aws.amazon.com/pm/lambda) defaults to **10** concurrent executions per region.
+Request an increase to **1000** before installation.

-By default, AWS limits the number of concurrent executions for [Lambda](https://aws.amazon.com/pm/lambda) functions to **10** per AWS region.
-It is recommended that you request to have this increased to account default of **1000**.

 #### Check Concurrent Executions